Articles

 Is white gold hypoallergenic?

 White gold may contain nickel, zinc, or palladium depending on the alloy.
-Many white gold pieces are finished with rhodium plating for enhanced brightness and added skin protection.
+Many white gold pieces are also finished with rhodium plating for brightness.
+If you have a nickel sensitivity, contact us before purchasing so we can help guide you.

 Articles